Reichsbrücke: Current bridge

-An international competition was launched for the design of the new bridge, and was won by Johann Nestroy.
+An international competition was launched for the design of the new bridge, and was won by a project named after Johann Nestroy.
 Construction began in 1978, and the bridge was formally opened on 8 November 1980 by city councillor Heinz Nittel, under the name Johann-Nestroy-Brücke, a name which has not caught on.

-The Viennese U-Bahn network was routed over the Reichsbrücke for the first time on 3 September 1982, after extensive testing.
+The Viennese U-Bahn network was routed over the Reichsbrücke for the first time on 3 September 1982.

 In 2003, the periphery of the bridge was overhauled, together with the lighting, and the footpaths and cyclepaths were widened.
 At the same time, the width of lanes was increased by reducing the width of the central reservation and removing the narrow emergency sidewalks.

 A German passenger ship rammed one pillar of the Reichsbrücke in 2004, severely injuring several people.
 The bridge was undamaged by the accident.

 On Saturday 9 July 2005, the 25th anniversary of the building of the Reichsbrücke was celebrated, and the restoration was finished.
 The tarmac was treated with a special noise-absorbing layer, and three new night bus stops were built.

 The bridge contains the Donauinsel station of the Vienna U-Bahn.